Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Understanding Frey’s Syndrome

-We’re going to start by saying that Frey’s Syndrome is incredibly rare.
+We’re going to start by saying that Frey’s syndrome is incredibly rare.
 There’s not an official statistic on how many cases there are, but research indicates that the number is very low (less than 10% of patients).
+(11)

 Like gustatory sweating, sufferers sweat after eating.
 And they generally sweat an excessive amount.
-However, unlike gustatory sweating, in Frey’s Syndrome, people usually only sweat from one side of their face.
+However, unlike gustatory sweating, with Frey’s syndrome people usually only sweat from one side of their face.

 Damage occurs to these glands due to injuries, surgeries, infections, or nerve damage.
 The excessive sweating generally occurs on the side of the face with the injury.